oracle/weblogic-kubernetes-operator/docs-source/content/userguide/istio/istio.md

 {{% notice note %}}
-These instructions assume that you are using a Kubernetes cluster with [Istio](https://istio.io) installed and configured already.
-The operator will not install Istio for you.
+These instructions assume that you are using a Kubernetes cluster with [Istio Installation](https://istio.io/latest/docs/setup/install/) installed and configured already.
+The operator will not install
+Istio for you.
 {{% /notice %}}